 More information about Health & Safety can be found on the compliance & policy page.

-While making programmes for the BBC, you will need to comply with the BBC Editorial guidelines and your staff working on programmes need to complete an online Safeguarding Trust training course.
+While making programmes for the BBC, you will need to comply with the BBC Editorial guidelines.
 More details can be found on the compliance & policy page.

 In accordance with the Data Protection Act (DPA), and as required under the BBC's standard production agreement, production companies are responsible for ensuring they manage and protect personal data properly and in accordance with the legislation.

 BBC Radio have produced a user-friendly set of data security guidance to help producers to comply with their obligations under the Data Protection legislation.
 The guidance should be used by all production teams making content for BBC Radio.
 The BBC also follows these guidelines.

 Where an independent producer is working in the capacity as Data Processor then this guidance constitutes written instructions from the BBC as required under the legislation.

 Where the BBC is acting as Data Processor and the production company is the Data Controller, then the BBC will take these guidelines as its written instructions from the production company (unless directed otherwise in writing by the production company).